Liberty Seated Half Dollars

 6771827002

-Original $5500 New Orleans Medium Letters Reverse, No Mintmark, Late Die State, Osprey Collection.
+Original $4600 New Orleans Medium Letters Reverse, No Mintmark, Late Die State, Osprey Collection.
+Consignor Price Reduction.
 A special high grade offering of the 1840(O) design type for the advanced collector.
 The 1840(O) die pairing is necessary for both date/mintmark and type sets resulting in significant demand.
 The ongoing challenge is locating a choice original specimen as many are well worn or have been molested.
 GFRC is excited to be offering a mid grade AU example with golden gun metal gray patina and steely fields.
 The limited wear allows insight into the die rust throughout Liberty's gown lines.
 Bright light inspection reveals reflective luster and some embedded gold.
 A 10x inspection revealed chatter in the right obverse field that precludes a GFRC-Choice quality rating.
 Freshly graded and housed in new large font NGC holder.
 The 1840-(O) MED LETTERS attribution is illustrated on the NGC label.
 This lot has been to CAC for review and did not sticker as I'm certain that someone will ask the question.

 Seated 50C 1840(O) 1840-(O)